bartwesselink/dbl-visualization/src/opengl/documentation.md

 Intialises the only shader we have at the moment.

 # Rendering
+All the rendering methods will ask for a color to use.
+The color should be provided as an array containing the red, green, blue and alpha values as floats.
+These floats should all be in range 0 to 1.

+Examples:
+- `var red = [1.0, 0.0, 0.0, 1.0];`
+- `var purple = [1.0, 0.0, 1.0, 1.0];`
+- `var black = [0.0, 0.0, 0.0, 1.0];`

 ## Quads
 - `public drawAAQuad(x: number, y: number, width: number, height: number, color: number[]): void`